kotlalokeshwari098/PrepEase/README.md

 ## 💡 *Solution Overview*

 Many students struggle to find topic-wise questions and reliable previous-year papers before university exams, spending hours browsing random sources.
-*PrepEase* addresses this by leveraging *Natural Language Processing (NLP)* and *AI models* to extract, organize, and answer questions directly from uploaded documents.
+*PrepEase* addresses this by leveraging  *AI models* to extract, organize, and answer questions directly from uploaded documents.

 With PrepEase, students can:
 - 📄 Upload handwritten or digital notes and papers.